 Shelton Haynes and Friends Conclusion

-Not only has Haynes rewarded himself and friends with salary bumps, he’s granted himself perks no other RIOC executive ever demanded.
+Not only has Haynes rewarded himself and his friends with salary bumps, but he’s also granted himself perks no other RIOC executive ever demanded.

-He awarded himself, for example, a remote office on the second floor in historic Blackwell House.
+He awarded himself, for example, a remote office on the second floor of the historic Blackwell House.
 It’s not ADA compliant; so, meetings can’t be legally held there.
 A PSD officer stands guard, and his office is accessible only by keycard.